Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Adaptation to unknown outlier proportion

 \begin{lemma} For all $j< J$ satisfying $\hat\varepsilon_j<\varepsilon$ and any $\hat\varepsilon_k>\max\{\hat\varepsilon_j,\varepsilon\}$, it holds that $ \mathbb E[\sR(\hat\varepsilon_j)] \lesssim \sum_{\tau\leq\tau_0}\mathbb E[\hat\Delta_{\hat\varepsilon_k}(\tau)\times \wp_j T_\tau]. $ \end{lemma}

-The lemmas \ref{lem:erj-bound1} and \ref{lem:erj-bound2} upper bound the total accumulated regret of threads $0\leq j<J$, separately for the case of $\hat\varepsilon_j\geq\varepsilon$ and $\hat\varepsilon_j<\varepsilon$.
-The case of $\hat\varepsilon_j \geq\varepsilon$ is relatively easier to prove, since $S^*\subseteq\mathcal A_j^{(\tau+1)}$ as shown in Lemma \ref{lem:feasible-adaptive} and similar proofs to Theorem \ref{thm:upper-bound} for non-adaptive algorithms could be used.
-The case of $\hat\varepsilon_j <\varepsilon$ is, on the other hand, much more difficult because $S^*$ might be eliminated by these threads, and the stopping rule in step \ref{step:stopping} of Algorithm \ref{alg:adaptive-epsilon} is carefully analyzed to upper bound the regret incurred by these threads.
+These two lemmas upper bound the total accumulated regret of threads $0\leq j<J$, separately for the case of $\hat\varepsilon_j\geq\varepsilon$ and $\hat\varepsilon_j<\varepsilon$.
+The case of $\hat\varepsilon_j \geq\varepsilon$ is relatively straightforward to prove, since $S^*\subseteq\mathcal A_j^{(\tau+1)}$ as shown in Lemma \ref{lem:feasible-adaptive}, so an argument similar to the proof of Theorem~\ref{thm:upper-bound} applies.
+On the other hand, the case of $\hat\varepsilon_j <\varepsilon$ is more difficult because $S^*$ might be eliminated in these threads.
+For Lemma~\ref{lem:erj-bound2}, which considers this case, we carefully analyze the stopping rule in Step~\ref{step:stopping}, essentially showing that the check in Step~\ref{step:stopping} will trigger as soon as the regret per-time period is too high for these threads.
 The complete proofs of both lemmas, as well as the complete proof of Theorem \ref{thm:adaptive-epsilon}, are deferred to the supplementary material.